albddnbn/PSTerminalMenu/README.md

 When a new issue is encountered that allows for a scripted solution - resolution of the issue can be automated by adding the script/function to this menu.

+**I'm working on another repository with PSADT installation and other Powershell scripts that aren't included in this menu.**

 ## Table of Contents (Optional)

 - [Startup](#startup)